-One of the more effective ways of boosting your brand is through the use of typography when you choose to use large bold typography on your site, you are setting yourself up for some excellent results.
+One of the more effective ways of boosting your brand is through typography.
+When you choose to use large bold typography on your site, you set yourself up for some excellent results.

-If you are able to grab visitor’s attention, then your next step would be to provide them with additional information about your service or product, which will ultimately improve conversions.
+If you can grab visitor’s attention, then your next step would be to provide them with additional information about your service or product, which will ultimately improve conversions.

 In website design, both negative space and whitespace are used interchangeably, as they refer to the empty areas of the site.
-Ultimately, negative space or whitespace is one of the more crucial areas of the site, because when used effectively, it can make a website more readable and accessible.
+Ultimately, negative space or whitespace is one of the more crucial areas of the site because it can make a website more readable and accessible when used effectively.

-When we talk about negative space, we are referring to the spaces between the different elements on the page, like the space between the content and its header, or the space between the content and your sidebar.
-It also refers to the space between the texts itself, such as paragraphs and the space between standard lines of text.
+When we talk about negative space, we refer to the spaces between the different elements on the page, like the space between the content and its header or the space between the content and your sidebar.
+It also refers to the space between the texts themselves, such as paragraphs and the space between standard lines of text.

 When you give this aspect of your site enough attention, it can help to make your site more readable and scan-able, which is a good thing.
-You want people to be able to get the gist of your site, with very little effort on their part.
+You want people to get the gist of your site with minimal effort on their part.

 - Use Testimonials

 The use of testimonials is another great way for you to boost your site’s conversion rate.
-Studies have shown that close to 40% of potential clients consider testimonials to be a very important aspect in their decision-making process.
+Studies have shown that close to 40% of potential clients consider testimonials essential in their decision-making process.

-In addition to them improving your site’s conversion, testimonials also help to improve click-through rates, help with SEO and can also be used on social media platforms, when directing users to your site.
+In addition to improving your site’s conversion, testimonials also help improve click-through rates, help with SEO, and be used on social media platforms when directing users to your site.

 - Keep It Simple

-When attempting to drive as many conversions to your site as possible, simplicity has to be one of, if not the most important factor.
-For this reason, you want to go with a website design that is simple.
+When attempting to drive as many conversions to your site as possible, simplicity has to be one of, if not the most critical factor.
+For this reason, you want to go with a simple website design.

-You should always be looking at ways of making your site more simplistic, so think about what elements are required, and which are not.
+It would be best to always look at making your site more simplistic, so think about what elements are required and which are not.

 When you have a simplistically designed website, it makes for a more functional website.
 Visitors will naturally have less difficulty navigating through the site – ultimately enhancing their UX.

-The positive side effects of an excellent UX is improved conversions, so that’s something to always look at.
+The positive side effect of an excellent UX is improved conversions, so that’s something to always look at.

 - Create Dedicated Landing Pages

-If you are using PPC, like Google Ads, or advertising your site using social media networks, then it’s in your best interest to use dedicated landing pages for every campaign you create.
+Suppose you are using PPC, like Google Ads, or advertising your site using social media networks.
+In that case, it’s in your best interest to use dedicated landing pages for every campaign you create.
 The best landing pages are those that are simple but include all the elements of a landing page.
-You also want to minimize navigation, so that visitors are not distracted by other things going on, on your page.
+You also want to minimize navigation so that visitors are not distracted by other things going on, on your page.
 This way, you can ensure that your campaign will achieve its desired result, whether it be, download a program or sign up to a mailing list.

 When you create landing pages that are dedicated, it also grants you more control over the content.
-When you opt to create individual landing pages for every campaign you create, you can finely tune things, for the type(s) of visitors that you expect to visit the page.
+When you opt to create individual landing pages for every campaign you make, you can finely tune things for the type(s) of visitors that you expect to visit the page.

-Uchenna Ani-Okoye is a former IT Manager who now runs his own computer support website https://www.compuchenna.co.uk.
+Uchenna Ani-Okoye is a former IT Manager who now runs his computer support website https://www.compuchenna.co.uk.